codepress/Transifex-Stats/readme.txt

 == Description ==

-Do you want more people helping you translate?
-This will help you to trigger your visitors into translating a lot more.

-This plugin displays your Transifex Project Statistics on your page.
-It will give you visitors a quick overview of your translatios on Transifex, and will let them start translating right away with the translate button.
+Display the status of your translatios from Transifex on your website.
+It will give you visitors a quick overview of your translations and will let them start translating right away with the translate button.

 **Related Links:**